Welcome to the first week of our blogging/social media challenge for 2021. We are looking forward to a great year together.

 More Fiction for Me

 I enjoy reading fiction.
-My tastes in books, authors, and genres has adapted over the past several years as I have found many new authors through reviewing for several different Christian book companies.
-There are a couple of series that I started while reviewing the first book that I would like to complete this year so that is one of my big reading goals for the New Year.
+My tastes in books, authors, and genres have adapted over the past several years as I have found many new authors through reviewing for several different Christian book companies.
+I started a couple of series while reviewing the first book that I would like to complete this year, so that is one of my big reading goals for the New Year.
 Do you prefer one genre to another when it comes to fiction?

 More Bible Reading

 For several years I have been reading the Bible spread out over the course of one year using different reading plans – both online and offline.
 This year I was blessed to review The Bible Recap which offers a reading plan that is chronological.
 I have been intrigued with reading through the Bible in a year with a chronological approach so I am looking forward to using this new book.

 How will you approach the New Year and Reading?

 There are many different ways to approach reading.
 We can make lists, stack books, and rearrange bookshelves.
 Perhaps you prefer to pick books at random or read the latest releases.
 Just as people may choose reading a print book over a digital book, there are so many ways to plan out reading goals for the New Year.
 I cannot wait to read your goals as you link up this week.